Sam-SSD/SPA-Contest/README.md

 # SPA-Contest

 A modern, professional Single Page Application (SPA) for event management, built with vanilla JavaScript, HTML5, and CSS3.
-The project uses Vite for fast development and `json-server` as a mock REST API.
+The project uses Vite for fast development and [`json-server`](https://github.com/typicode/json-server) as a local REST API for development.
 It features a clean, responsive UI faithful to provided mockups, robust authentication, role-based dashboards, and a seamless SPA navigation experience.

 ---